amnigos/jmeter-ec2/README.md

 	DATABASE SETTINGS - optional, this functionality is not currently documented.

+### Example jmeter-ec2.properties

+	LOCAL_HOME="/Users/vijayr/Work/jmeter-ec2"       # The root for this script - all files should be put here as per the README REMOTE_HOME="/tmp"                          # This can be left as /tmp - it is a temporary working location AMI_ID="ami-fe20d597"                       # A suitable AMI - 2 suggested AMIs are listed above.
+(Tested OK with SUSE Linux 32 & 64 bit.)
+	INSTANCE_TYPE="m1.medium"                    # Should match the AMI - I do not recommend usng micros for live tests but it's useful for dev work
+	INSTANCE_SECURITYGROUP="default"             # The name of *your* security group in *your* Amazon account - clearly this needs to give your local machine ssh access
+	PEM_FILE="amnigos"                        # The name of the pem file you downloaded from your Amazon account PEM_PATH="/Users/vijayr/.ec2"               # The path to your pem file INSTANCE_AVAILABILITYZONE="us-east-1c"      # Should match the AMI
+	USER="bitnami"                               # Should match the AMI, I am using bitnami AMI so username is binami RUNNINGTOTAL_INTERVAL="3"                   # How often the script prints running totals to the screen (n * summariser.interval seconds)
+	ELASTIC_IPS=""                              # A list of static IPs that can be assigned to each ec2 host.
+Ignored if not set.
+	JMETER_VERSION="apache-jmeter-2.6"          # The version of JMeter to be used.
+Must be the full name used in the dir structure.
+Does not work for versions prior to 2.5.1.

 4. Copy your JMeter jmx file into the /jmx directory under your root project directory (LOCAL_HOME) and rename it to the same name as the directory.
 For example, if you created the directory `/testing/myproject` then you should name the jmx file `myproject.jmx` if you are using `LOCAL_HOME=/home/username/someproject` then the jmx file should be renamed to `someproject.jmx`

 5. Copy any data files that are required by your testplan to the /data sub directory.